openai/openai-python/README.md

 ```

 Please note that for the moment, the Microsoft Azure endpoints can only be used for completion, embedding, and fine-tuning operations.
-For a detailed example on how to use fine-tuning and other operations using Azure endpoints, please check out the following Jupyter notebooks:
+For a detailed example of how to use fine-tuning and other operations using Azure endpoints, please check out the following Jupyter notebooks:
 * [Using Azure completions](https://github.com/openai/openai-cookbook/tree/main/examples/azure/completions.ipynb)
 * [Using Azure fine-tuning](https://github.com/openai/openai-cookbook/tree/main/examples/azure/finetuning.ipynb)
 * [Using Azure embeddings](https://github.com/openai/openai-cookbook/blob/main/examples/azure/embeddings.ipynb)